 This can prevent you from being thrown off balance and struggling with vertigo while flying!

-The loud droning sound of an airplane engine is something that makes a lot of people cringe.
-It is so loud that you can even feel it in your body at times.
+The loud droning sound of an airplane engine is something that makes many people cringe.
+It is so loud that you can even feel it in your body.
 This sound of a plane engine leads to many problems during a flight for many people.
-The vibration can create a feeling of nausea and dizziness for some people, so earplugs can be used to reduce both the noise and vibration.
+The vibration can create a feeling of nausea and dizziness for some people, so earplugs can reduce both the noise and vibration.

 There are many things that you can do to help you if experiencing pain when flying.
-However, once you are on that flight if you have any problems then you will no longer have the opportunity to buy some plugs.
+However, once you are on that flight, if you have any problems then you can no longer buy some plugs.